 What is the moxibustion process like?
 Will there be any pain?

 There is direct moxibustion and indirect moxibustion.
-If the practitioner uses direct moxibustion, this involves placing a small amount of moxa in the area of the body that will be treated.
-This is typically the acupoint which is determined by the practitioner.
-Once the moxa is on there, it gets burned and that’s when the healing begins.
+If the practitioner uses direct moxibustion, this involves placing a small amount of moxa on a specific point on the body.
+This is typically the acupoint determined by the practitioner.
+Once the moxa is on there, it is burnt and commences healing support.
 Sometimes direct moxibustion is considered to be scarring moxibustion and other times it is non-scarring moxibustion.
 The difference has to do with how long the burning moxa is kept on the acupoint.
 If it is left there until it completely burns away then it’ll leave burn scars and blisters on the area, even after the healing process is over.
 When the moxibustion process is non-scarring, the burning moxa is removed from the acupoint before it has a chance to burn the flesh.
 All the patient will feel is a relaxing heat sensation which will sink down into the underlayers of their skin.
-The heat won’t be too extreme, which means there won’t be any blisters, pain, or scarring.
+The heat won’t be too extreme, which means there won’t be any blisters, pain, or scarring.(1,2)

 Sometimes moxa and needles are used for indirect moxibustion.
-The practitioner will stick a needle into the area being treated and then wrap the other end of it with moxa.
-Then, they will light the moxa on fire which produces heat for the acupoint and the area around it.
-Once the benefits are received, the practitioner will extinguish the flaming moxa and then remove the needle from the area.
+The practitioner will gently insert a needle into the area and wrap the other end of it with moxa.
+Then, they will light the moxa, which produces heat for the acupoint and the area around it.
+Upon completion, the practitioner will extinguish the flaming moxa and then remove the needle from the area.(1,2)

-Moxa treatment can be used for stimulating blood circulation and treating warm and cold conditions.
+Moxa treatment can be used to assist the stimulation of blood circulation and treat warm and cold conditions.
 Traditional Chinese medical practitioners would use moxibustion on patients who were stagnant or had a cold condition.
 The theory is that when moxa is burning over the acupoints, it will draw out the coldness from the meridians and bring warmth to them.
-This allows Qi energy and blood to flow more smoothly.
+This allows Qi energy and blood to flow more smoothly.(1,2)